Insights for the UK and Irish insurance markets

 ADAS features are becoming increasingly common in cars in the UK and Ireland, however insurers face challenges in obtaining accurate and meaningful data.

-With storms Ciara, Dennis, and Jorge all contributing to the wettest February on record, it’s time for insurers to test whether their perils models are fit for purpose.
+With storms Ciara, Dennis, and Jorge all contributing to the wettest February on record, it’s a sensible time for insurers to test whether their perils models are fit for purpose.

-Crucial questions remain over whether insurers have in-house capacity and expertise to develop fit-for-purpose solutions, or if they should opt for an industry partner.
+Crucial questions remain over whether insurers have the in-house capacity and expertise to develop truly fit-for-purpose solutions, or if they should opt for an industry partner to deploy an off-the shelf solution.

-Learn common ways underwriters might suffer from inaccurate rates, higher loss ratios or unexpected claims costs due to missing or misstated underwriting information.
+Premium leakage remains a big challenge among UK property underwriters.
+This article highlights five common ways underwriters might suffer from inaccurate rates, higher loss ratios or unexpected costs from claims due to missing or misstated underwriting information.